Concept

 2. 2

-How much you contribute each month while still working.
+How much new money you add each month while still working.
+Be honest; rounding up is the most common self-sabotage.

 3. 3